mrheault/thegame/README.md

 All source code distributed under the terms of the [MIT License](LICENSE).

-This project is based upon earlier efforts by these two brilliant developers:
+This project draws upon earlier efforts of these two brilliant developers:

 - [slush-phaser-node][sspn], by [Matt Gale (@Eruant)][matt], and
 - [slush-phaser-project][sspp], by [Sean Bohan (@pixelpicosean)][ppsn].